rbg-research/t-seed/README.md

-# t-SEED: Traversing Speech through Enhancer, Encoder and Decoder for Reliable Recognition
+# t-SEED: Multilingual Speech Recognizer for Tamil and English Languages
-This repo contains code for reproducing results in "t-SEED: Traversing Speech through Enhancer, Encoder and Decoder for Reliable Recognition".
+This repo contains code for reproducing results in "t-SEED: Multilingual Speech Recognizer for Tamil and English Languages".

 ### Getting the Repository
 ```angular2html